CI/CD Jobs

 Deployment jobs

-Deployment jobs are a specific kind of CI job in that they deploy code to environments.
+Deployment jobs are CI/CD jobs that use environments.
 A deployment job is any job that uses the environment keyword and the start environment action.
 Deployment jobs do not need to be in the deploy stage.
-The following deploy me job is an example of a deployment job. action: start is the default behavior and is defined for the sake of the example, but you can omit it:
+The following deploy me job is an example of a deployment job. action: start is the default behavior and is defined here for clarity, but you can omit it:

 deploy me: